urs-santoshh/fake_store_api/README.md

 # Fake Store API Documentation

 The FakeStore API is a RESTful API for managing products, orders, carts, and more.
-This document provides instructions on how to clone and run the FakeStore API on your local machine.
+This documentation provides instructions on how to clone and run the FakeStore API on your local machine.

 ### Prerequisites